risc0/risc0-ethereum/SECURITY.md

 ## Security Advisory Monitoring

-Security advisories will be published using the GitHub Security Advisory feature on the RISC Zero Ethereum repository [here](https://github.com/risc0/risc0-ethereum/security).
+Security advisories will be published using the GitHub Security Advisory feature on the RISC Zero repository [here](https://github.com/risc0/risc0/security).

 ## Vulnerability Reporting